Everybody needs a friend, and this is why I believe everybody needs a dog. For decades upon decades, dogs have stood by man as the ultimate companion.

 These dogs are friends for life to your children if you let them naturally play together, go on walks and so forth.

 Children who lack confidence or who are worried about other kids teasing them will find the Gerberian Shepsky a very protective partner – and one likely to dissuade any bullying!

-The size and power of this mixed breed flows through his or her movements easily, but you and your family will know the real secret – that this dog has quite a soft heart and a gentle demeanour.
+The size and power of this mixed breed flow through his or her movements easily, but you and your family will know the real secret – that this dog has quite a soft heart and a gentle demeanor.

 Gerberian Shepsky Conclusion

 Overall, the Gerberian Shepsky is a high maintenance dog, and most likely not ideal for first-time owners.

 However, if you’re dedicated to the mental stimulation and time the Gerberian Shepsky needs to thrive, it will make an intelligent, loyal and helpful companion.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.